-What things career aptitude tests can tell you
+What career aptitude tests tell you

-First, let’s look at what aptitude testing might be able to do for you:
+So now let’s look at what aptitude testing might be able to do for you:

 - It can help you narrow down the field of things you might be good at — and hopefully enjoy.